Mueljr/Ansible_Demos_2024/EC2 Provisioning and Configuration Management/README.md

 4. Run SSH passwordless authentication for all 3 instances - one at a time. ssh-copy-id -f "-o IdentityFile ~/Path/File" nameofinstance@PublicIPofInstance

-5. Verify is rightly authenticated: _ssh name@PublicIP_
+5. Verify it is rightly authenticated: _ssh name@PublicIP_

 **TASK 3 - CONFIGURATION MANAGEMENT**